SparebankenVest/azure-key-vault-to-kubernetes/stable/azure-key-vault-controller/README.md

+---
+title: "Azure Key Vault Controller"
-# Azure Key Vault Controller
+description: "Azure Key Vault Controller reference"
+---

 This chart will install a Kubernetes controller and a Custom Resource Definition (`AzureKeyVaultSecret`), that together enable secrets from Azure Key Vault to be stored as Kubernetes native `Secret` resources.